syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 * Indexed
 * Separation

-The below code snippet illustrates how to set the indexed ICC color space in new PDF document.
+The following code example illustrates how to set the indexed ICC color space in new PDF document.

 {% highlight c# %}
 C#:

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument pdfDocument = new PdfDocument();

-//Add a page to the PDF document.
+//Adds a page to the PDF document.

 PdfPage pdfPage = pdfDocument.Pages.Add();

-//Acquire graphics of the page.
+//Acquires graphics of the page.

 PdfGraphics graphics = pdfPage.Graphics;

-//Create ICCBased color space.
+//Creates ICCBased color space.

 PdfCalRGBColorSpace calRgbCS = new PdfCalRGBColorSpace();